julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-This is a synoptic View of the PIA Infrastructure and it showcases its Connection to the DaSCH Service Platform and the Cultural Anthroplogy Switzerland Photo Archive Website.
+This is a synoptic View of the PIA infrastructure and it showcases its Connection to the DaSCH Service Platform, where the data is preserved for the long-term, and the Cultural Anthroplogy Switzerland Photo Archive Website.

 The use of LOUD standards in this exploratory setting has shown how quickly these APIs can be implemented, while underscoring the importance of a sustainable, long-term strategy for their maintenance.
 For instance, IIIF Image API compliance could be later managed via the DSP’s SIPI image server, reducing backend maintenance demands.
 However, sustained operational support for the IIIF Presentation and Change Discovery APIs—potentially in a read-only format—would require managing hosting costs post-project.
 DaSCH could perhaps help mitigate these costs by extending its hosting services to include these APIs.

-This approach not only ensures long-term access to these digital resources but also aligns with future organizational hosting policies.
-The question remains: How can this linked infrastructure be made universally accessible to developers building tools, services, and interfaces, and how can PIA facilitate external collaboration more effectively?
-Not everything needs to be managed on our front end, but establishing a sustainable framework for external collaboration is essential.

  -->